ktorio/ktor-documentation/topics/creating_http_apis.md

 Let's briefly go through these dependencies one by one:

-- `ktor-server-core` adds Ktor's core components to our project.
+- `ktor-server-core-jvm` adds Ktor's core components to our project.
-- `ktor-server-netty` adds the Netty [engine](Engines.md) to our project, allowing us to use server functionality without having to rely on an external application container.
-- `ktor-server-content-negotiation` and `ktor-serialization-kotlinx-json` provide a convenient mechanism for converting Kotlin objects into a [serialized form](serialization.md) like JSON, and vice versa.
+- `ktor-server-content-negotiation-jvm` and `ktor-serialization-kotlinx-json-jvm` provide a convenient mechanism for converting Kotlin objects into a [serialized form](serialization.md) like JSON, and vice versa.
 We will use it to format our APIs output, and to consume user input that is structured in JSON.
 In order to use `ktor-serialization-kotlinx-json`, we also have to apply the `plugin.serialization` plugin.
    ```kotlin
    ```
    {src="snippets/tutorial-http-api/build.gradle.kts" include-lines="5,9-10"}

+- `ktor-server-netty-jvm` adds the Netty [engine](Engines.md) to our project, allowing us to use server functionality without having to rely on an external application container.
 - `logback-classic` provides an implementation of SLF4J, allowing us to see nicely formatted [logs](logging.md) in a console.
 - `ktor-server-test-host` and `kotlin-test-junit` allow us to [test](Testing.md) parts of our Ktor application without having to use the whole HTTP stack in the process.
 We will use this to define unit tests for our project.